Abdulelah-aljarboa/Spam-Ham-Detector/README.md

 in Python.
 We used it to make the data visualization.
 - **Seaborn:** is a Python data visualization library based on matplotlib it is used to create static, animated, and interactive visualizations.
 We used it to make the data visualization.

+## Data Set
+The data set for the project was taken from this Kaggle link: https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset